-In addition, during the three months ended March 31 2020, the Company began acquiring and transferring marketable securities as a mechanism to facilitate intragroup funding transfers between its Canadian parent and its Argentine operating subsidiaries.
-Through the transfer of marketable securities, the Company is able to achieve a more favorable foreign currency impact than would be available through financial institutions with the transfer of cash.
-Accordingly, for the three months ended March 31, 2020, the Company recognized a gain of \$246,882 (2019: \$nil) on the use of marketable securities for the purposes of facilitating intragroup funding transfers, which represents the net benefit of having used this funding mechanism over traditional methods.
+In addition, during 2020, the Company began acquiring and transferring marketable securities as a mechanism to facilitate intragroup funding transfers between its Canadian parent and its Argentine operating subsidiaries.
+Accordingly, for the six months ended June 30, 2020, the Company recognized a gain of \$246,882 (2019: \$nil) on the use of marketable securities for the purposes of facilitating intragroup funding transfers, which represents the net benefit of having used this funding mechanism over traditional methods.